-Within one week of enrollment at the University, students must obtain a University ID Card, which is the official student identification card.
+Within one week of enrollment at the university, students must obtain a University ID Card which is the official student identification card.
 The University ID Card also serves as your library card, meal card, and ID card, and gives you access to many university services including the computer labs.
-All students are required to carry their University ID Card at all times.
+Students are required to carry their University ID Cards whenever they are on campus.

-New students are issued their University ID Card at the Library by presenting proof of paid registration either during Summer Orientation, Advising and Registration or during Welcome Week.
-A photograph must be taken at the Library.
-The Library staff will inform students when to return to the Library to pick up a finished University ID Card.
-Each semester, students should have the University ID Card updated at the Library by presenting current proof of registration.
+New students are issued their University ID Cards through the library by presenting proof of paid registration either during Summer Orientation, Advising and Registration or during Welcome Week.
+A photograph will be taken at the library, and library staff will inform students the finished University is available for pickup.

+Each semester students should have the University ID Card updated at the library by presenting proof of current registration.
 University ID Cards are only valid when affixed with a sticker indicating the current semester and year.
-If lost or stolen, University ID Cards can be replaced for a \$5.00 fee.
+Lost ID Cards will be replaced for a \$5.00 fee.